A Foodie Goes to Boston

 Koy’s Korean Fusion.
 For a modern twist, try delicious Asian-inspired dishes.
 A good wine list complements the fare.
 Or you can share a “group cocktail” with friends, served in a fishbowl.

 As a wine lover and Sommelier, I was delighted to discover Federal Wines and Spirits, in Boston’s North End.
 Over 8000 bottles in their cellar!
 A dazzling selection of fine wines and over 300 single malt scotch whiskies to choose from.
 Excellent service.
+I was privileged to have a private tour of their extensive cellar, which is a wine-lover's dream.

 It’s worth it to pick up a guide book before you go, especially if you only have a few days to visit.
 I used “Boston” by Cameron Spence, @moonguides.
 Moon.com